irosenb/meetup/README.md

 # Meetup

 This is a gem for the Meetup API.
 It has no OAuth, that can be done with [omniauth-meetup](https://github.com/tapster/omniauth-meetup/)

+Also, this gem doesn't do anything yet.
+Please don't use it right now.
+There's a reason why it's at version 0.0.0.

 ## Installation